elasticio/elasticio.github.io/content/_guides/flow-control.md

 As the feature may have a performance impact, you can disable it.
 Currently disable is supported only if step is using sailor-jvm `3.3.5+` or it’s a webhook step.
 In this case you will see a “Dynamic flow control” switch in UI during step configuration.
 When Dynamic Flow Control is disabled for a step, RabbitMQ Publish Confirm feature is not used by sailor and, of course, there will be no retries on error.

+{% include img.html max-width="80%" url="/assets/img/integrator-guide/flow-control/disable-UI.png" title="Disable Dynamic Flow Control via UI" %}

+> Please note taht you can also disable dynamic flow control using the corresponding API call.
+More on this in our [API Documentation]({{site.data.tenant.apiDocsUri}}/v2#/flows/patch_flows__flow_id_).

 ### Use Cases

 1. webhook (new request arrives) → step 1 queue (overflowed) → step 1 (processing 2 messages)